-- Star Lane Industrial Estate (5.8 ha) The site has good road access at a site level and it is adequately serviced for its purpose, however, it has poor strategic access and the quality of existing building stock is very poor.
-As such, the Council will reallocate this site for other uses and the existing employment land will be relocated elsewhere within the District. - Eldon Way/Foundry Industrial Estate (4.6 ha) -In recent years there has been increasing pressure for non-industrial uses on the estate to be allowed in place of employment uses.
-The site is well placed in proximity to the centre of Hockley and would be more appropriately utilised as a mixed use development incorporating employment uses, as well as a range of community and leisure uses more appropriate to its town centre location.
-Alternative land will be required to be allocated to accommodate employment uses that may become displaced as a result of redevelopment. - Stambridge Mills (1.8 ha) This site is currently poor quality and is not in use.
+Star Lane Industrial Estate (5.8 ha) - The site has good road access at a site level and it is adequately serviced for its purpose, however, it has poor strategic access and the quality of existing building stock is very poor.
+As such, the Council will reallocate this site for other uses and the existing employment land will be relocated elsewhere within the District.

+Eldon Way / Foundry Industrial Estate (4.6 ha) -In recent years there has been increasing pressure for non-industrial uses on the estate to be allowed in place of employment uses.

+The site is well placed in proximity to the centre of Hockley and would be more appropriately utilised as a mixed use development incorporating office space to complement surrounding employment uses, as well as a range of community and leisure uses more appropriate to its town centre location.
+The existing employment land will be relocated in a more appropriate location elsewhere within the District.

+Stambridge Mills (1.8 ha) - This site is currently poor quality and is not in use.
 Whilst it could be safeguarded for light industrial use, it has been identified within the Urban Capacity Study as a suitable site for housing allocation, and as such, the existing employment land should be reallocated.
-Issues around flood risk must be resolved prior to any development of this site. - Rawreth Industrial Estate (5.9 ha) Existing building stock is of poor quality and the site has particular environmental issues.
+Issues around flood risk must be resolved prior to any development of this site.

+Rawreth Industrial Estate (5.9 ha) - Existing building stock is of poor quality and the site has particular environmental issues.
 The site has been identified in the Urban Capacity Study as suitable for housing use, and as such, the site will be reallocated for housing.
 The existing employment land will be relocated elsewhere within the District.